ConnorBaxter/ScambaitToolkit/README.md

 # ScambaitToolkit
 C# .Net Framework scambait toolkit.
 Replacements for standard Windows programs with a little extra added ;)

 Recomended to replace the actual programs on the vm and disable alternitives such as wordpad.
-If you have any requests of features feel free to ask either on discord (BlueberryHype#6486) or create an issue.
+If you have any requests of features feel free to create an issue.

 > *Read Setup.md for recommended intallation procedure*